ktelep/NTNX_Scripts/CE/ahv10_commercial_workaround/README.md

     668     _, opts = parse_json_opt(argval)
     669
 ```

+4. Copy this version of /usr/libexec/qemu-kvm-frodo to all of the AHV nodes in your CE cluster and place it in /usr/libexec replacing the existing one.

 You should now be able to start VMs.
 This limits the maximum memory available for each VM to 128GB